 You must complete this form before meeting with an advisor.
-ID Number Name (Please print: Last Middle Initial) Preferred first name or nickname I. DO YOU HAVE ANY COLLEGE CREDIT?
-Make a check (✓) in the appropriate space(s) below if you have received (or will receive) college credit in any of the following ways: While in high school From another IU campus From another college or university Are you currently enrolled in any college courses?
-Yes No How many total college credit hours will you have completed by the time IUB classes begin?
-Have you taken any exams for college placement or credit, e.g., Advanced Placement, SAT II Subject Tests, or International Baccalaureate exams?
-Yes No If yes, which exam(s)?
-Have you registered for a Freshman Interest Group (FIG) or an Intensive Freshman Seminar?
-Yes No If yes, list FIG courses or seminar class: II.
-MAJOR/CONCENTRATION (See pp. 9-11) Make a check (✓) in the box next to the statement below that applies to you; then list your major interest(s) on the lines provided: You have chosen a major.
-List this major on line 1.
-It is wise to consider a second area of interest in case you change your mind.
-List an alternate major on line 2.
-You are exploratory (considering several majors).
-List two or three majors that interest you.
-Course Department Number Course Title III.
-ENGLISH COMPOSITION (See pp. 12-13) Are you exempt from this requirement? ex: ENG W 131 Elementary Composition Yes No 1.
-If you are not exempt, list your first three course choices from the options that will fulfill the 2. basic English composition requirement.
-Be sure to select options that are acceptable for any major(s) you are considering.
+Name Last ID N Jumber I. DO Yo Make a o followin C REDIT? pace(s) below if yo u have receive d (or will re ceive) college credit in any of the ther college or university Are you currently enrolled in any coll ege courses?
+Yes No How ma ny total college credit hours v will you have comp pleted by the ti me IUB class ses begin?
+Placeme u taken any exams for college nt, SAT II Subject Tests, or Int ternational Baccala ureate exams? - YesNo hich exam(s)? Ū. Seminar?YesNo If yes, lis t FIG courses or seminar class S: Make a d lines pro e statement below his major on line 1. rea of interest in ca alternate major on l g several majors).
+1 se line 2.
+2 st your major interest(s) on the III.
+ENG LISH COMPOSITION (See pp. 12-13) Department Course Number Course Title Are you exempt from this requiremen ıt? ex: ENG W 131 Elementary Composition Yes No 1 If you ar choices f e not exempt, list your first th rom the options that will fulf aree course ill the 1. basic En glish composition requiremer options that are acceptable fo nt.
+Be sure 2. major(s) you are considering.
+3.